WillemW-01/isar-dashboard/README.md

 ## Final notes

-I was on a hiking trip and could only start on this on Saturday 9/12 (having until Tuesday 12/12).
+I was on a hiking trip and could only start on this on Saturday 9/12 (having until Monday 11/12).
 Therefore, and as mentioned above, I would've wanted to add more things if I had a bit more time.

 I hope you enjoyed the solution here, and I look forward to hear back from you.